 Missionaries continued to practice without government restrictions on some islands, such as Funafuti.
-On other islands, such as Nanumanga and Vaitupu, formal and informal bans issued by the falekaupule remained in effect on proselytizing and public worship by representatives of religious groups that were perceived to challenge traditional cultural norms.
+On other islands, such as Nanumanga, Niu, and Vaitupu, formal and informal bans issued by the falekaupule remained in effect on proselytizing and public worship by representatives of religious groups that were perceived to challenge traditional cultural norms.
+Members of dominant religious groups said that sometimes such groups did not participate in "cultural obligations to the community," such as church-led island cleanups.
+As a consequence, missionaries said they did not try to proselytize on those islands.